mohakhan03uk/Spring/8_More_on_Container_and_Servlet.md

 The Controller executes the business logic.

 It returns a ModelAndView object (containing the data model and the logical view name).
+The Controller returns the view name that the dispatcher servlet needs to find and rnder into the HTTP response.

 ### 5. View Resolution
 The ViewResolver takes the logical view name (e.g., "dashboard") and resolves it to a physical resource (e.g., /WEB-INF/views/dashboard.jsp or a Thymeleaf template).